wp-plugins/display-widgets/readme.txt

 1. The extra widget options added.

 == Changelog ==
+= 1.12 =
+* Show only published pages, and increase the displayed page limit
+* Toggle sections
+* Added check boxes to hide/show for logged-in users
+* Added text field to list post ids for posts not displayed

 = 1.11 =
 * WordPress 3.0 compatibility
 * Fixed PHP notices